Significant Disproportionality Frequently Asked Questions (FAQ)

 How and why have federal requirements changed?

 In December 2016, the United States Department of Education announced new regulations to further address equity in the Individuals with Disabilities Education Act.
-Changes require states to use a standard method of analysis to identify significant disproportionality, expand the categories of analysis related to discipline and compare racially homogenous districts to the state.
+Changes require states to use a standard method of analysis to identify significant disproportionality, expand the categories of analysis related to discipline and compare racially homogenous districts and community schools to the state.

 Back to Top